DanBurkhardt/FSInteractiveMap/README.md

 }];
 ```

+There is a demo of both Swift and Obj-C projects included.

+In order to use the Swift Package Example, open the .xcworkspace file in the root of the project and select scheme "FSInteractiveMapSwift"

 How to find SVG maps
 ---
 There are a few places where you can find svg files that are suitable for FSInteractiveMap.
 Here is a short list: